LatifahBenta/PROJECT01/exercise1.md

 The first part of the code is meant to list the contents of the zipped file including the sizes, date and time

-The second part of the code is meant to search for patterns, here we are looking for lines that begin with a space and followed by integers and counting this lines 👍
+The second part of the code is meant to search for patterns, here we are looking for lines that begin with a space and followed by integers and counting this lines .
+Remember thi s is done on the output of the first part of the code👍

 Another code that can be used here is